This page covers the process of testing your solution before submitting it for review.

 UI test plan

-On the GCP Marketplace site, click Explore Marketpalce and then search for your solution(s).
+On the Google Cloud Marketplace site, click Explore Marketpalce and then search for your solution(s).
 Ensure that your solution's solution card is visible in the search results, and that the information on the card is displayed correctly.
 If you have more than one solution, the content of each solution must be distinguishable from that of the other solutions.

 - Go to the solution details page by clicking on your solution, and verify the